JWillegers/AdventOfCode/README.md

 # AdventOfCode

-All my [AdventOfCode](https://adventofcode.com/) solutions in one repository.
+All my [AdventOfCode](https://adventofcode.com/) solutions in one repository. <br>
 Remember, not all code is optimized nor the smartest implementation.
-The code is written to get me to the answer, and not to be optimized for production.
+The code is written to get me to the answer, and not to be optimized for production. <br>
+2021 is the first year I officially tried AoC.

-Table of year and language
+Table of year and language.

 | Year | Language  |
 |------|-----------|